bakame-php/http-structured-fields/docs/06-validation.md

 ```

 > [!NOTE]
-> If we only have validated the `longitude` parameter. it would have been
+> If we only had validated the `longitude` parameter. it would have been
 > the only one present in the returned data.

 > [!NOTE]